PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 ### ID 0x00: Reset

-This message is sent by the MC as a broadcast message.
+This message is sent by the MC.
+It may be sent as a broadcast message.
+It is valid for modules in all modes.
 The message contains no data.

 Upon receiving it, a module MUST perform a soft reset:

 - Stop all processing of previous messages and user actions
 - Reset all state variables to their initial state
-- Restore user interface elements to their initial state
+- Restore user interface elements to a known state
-- Enter _reset mode_
+- Enter _reset mode_ and assert the MODULE_READY signal

 This process MUST be reasonably fast; the module SHOULD be in _reset mode_ monitoring the MODULE_ENABLE line within 100ms and MUST be within 500ms of receiving this message.
-Actions that take time to finish (such as resetting moving parts or performing large transfers) MUST NOT delay responding to the MODULE_ENABLE signal; the Init complete (0x02) message is used to indicate the completion of a long-running reset sequence.
+Actions that take time to finish (such as resetting moving parts or performing large data transfers) MUST NOT delay responding to the MODULE_ENABLE signal; the Init complete (0x02) message is used to indicate the completion of a long-running reset sequence.

 ### ID 0x01: Announce